vipulraheja/iterater/dataset/README.md

 ```
 @inproceedings{du2022r3,
     title = "Read, Revise, Repeat: A System Demonstration for Human-in-the-loop Iterative Text Revision",
-    author = "Du, Wanyu and Raheja, Vipul and Kumar, Dhruv and Kim, Zae Myung and Kang, Dongyeop",
+    author = "*Du, Wanyu and *Kim, Zae Myung and Raheja, Vipul and Kumar, Dhruv and Kang, Dongyeop",
     booktitle = "Proceedings of the First Workshop on Intelligent and Interactive Writing Assistants",
     year = "2022",
     publisher = "Association for Computational Linguistics",